 CPQ Gets Sales Started; Configuration Lifecycle Management Closes Them

-Excelling as a prospecting and selling application that drives customized product sales exceptionally well, CPQ scales well on the front-office or sell-side of any business.
+CPQ scales well on the front-office or sell-side of any business, excelling as a prospecting and selling application to drives customized product sales.
 The challenge is making the entire production, manufacturing or fulfillment engine run as smoothly and delight customers as much as a CPQ app can.
-CPQ can capture highly complex orders, deliver them electronically to an ERP system, so an accurate Bill of Materials (BOM) is produced.
+CPQ can capture highly complex orders and deliver them electronically to an ERP system to produce an accurate Bill of Materials (BOM).
 It’s an excellent transaction system as long as a product’s complexity doesn’t exceed its boundaries.
-And with more products having advanced electronics and software embedded within them and exponentially greater configuration options, many CPQ applications and the databases they rely on are struggling to scale.
-With greater device-level intelligence and more configuration options, manufacturers need to manage the entire lifecycles of product configuration.
+And, with more products having advanced electronics and software embedded and exponentially greater configuration options, many CPQ applications are struggling to scale.
+With greater device-level intelligence and more configuration options, manufacturers need to manage the entire life cycles of product configuration.
 Presented below are ten signs it’s time to grow your sales strategies up from Configure-Price-Quote (CPQ) And Quote-To-Cash (QTC):

-- Smart products with embedded electronics, integration, and software are producing data that isn’t getting monetized to its fullest potential.
+- Smart products with embedded electronics, integrations, and software are producing data that isn’t being monetized to its fullest potential.
 The high level of interest in turning product data into cash is driving all manufacturers to design in electronics, Internet of Things (IoT) and software to capture data that can be turned into a subscription service.
 Manufacturers who excel at this strategy are using a configuration lifecycle approach to managing existing and future product generations capable of capturing, aggregating and creating subscription-based businesses.
 Integrating ERP, PLM and CRM systems to create a unified system of record is a must-have to launch a subscription-based monetization strategy based on product data.

 - CPQ and QTC don’t improve wall-to-wall production efficiency when product data is lacking.
 Digital transformation is the goal when wall-to-wall CPQ apps and QTC systems orchestrate every step of turning an order into a delivered product.
 It’s essential to have product-based data if the digital transformation of any company’s fulfillment workflow is going to succeed.
-Integrating ERP and PLM systems are essential for wall-to-wall production efficiency to be achieved.
+Integrating ERP and PLM systems is essential for wall-to-wall production efficiency to be achieved.